miklevin/MikeLev.in/_posts/2025-04-06-cursor-ai-terminal-agent-mode.md

 ---

-## Understanding Cursor's Rule System

-> Interesting!
-I discovered there are actually two types of rules in Cursor - User Rules and Project Rules.
-The User Rules are what you see first - a big text field for global rules that apply everywhere.
-But there's also a more granular Project Rules system that I initially thought was a UI change, but is actually a separate feature for project-specific rules.

 ## Understanding the NixOS Configuration Structure

 Our initial assumption about hard links between the repository and system configuration files was incorrect.
 Investigation revealed a cleaner symlink architecture: